Free · Instant · No Sign-Up

 How to Calculate a Restaurant Tip

-Calculating the right tip doesn't have to be complicated.
-Whether you're dining at a fine restaurant, grabbing takeout, or splitting the check with a large group, knowing how to figure out the appropriate gratuity shows appreciation for good service and helps you avoid any social awkwardness.
+Getting the tip right doesn't have to feel complicated.
+Whether you're at a fine restaurant, picking up takeout, or splitting the check with a big group — a little math goes a long way in showing appreciation for good service.

-The basic tip formula is simple: Tip Amount = Bill Total × Tip Percentage.
-For example, a 20% tip on a $45.00 dinner bill would be $9.00, bringing your total to $54.00.
-Our tip calculator above handles this math instantly — and if you're splitting among a group, it divides everything evenly too.
+The formula is straightforward: Tip Amount = Bill Total × Tip Percentage.
+A 20% tip on a $45.00 dinner comes to $9.00, so your total is $54.00.
+This calculator handles that math instantly.
+Enter your bill, set a percentage, choose how many people are splitting it, and you're done.

 Standard Tip Percentages by Service Type